Mine roller

 A mine roller or mine trawl is a demining device mounted on a tank or armoured personnel carrier, designed to detonate anti-tank mines.
-It allows engineers to clear a lane through a minefield which is protected by enemy fire.
+It allows combat engineers to clear a lane through a minefield which is protected by enemy fire.

 The device is usually composed of a fork or two push arm assemblies fitted to the front of a tank hull, with two banks of rollers that can be lowered in front of the tank's tracks.
 Each roller bank has several heavy wheels studded with short projecting steel girders, which apply a higher ground pressure than the tank's tracks.
 This ensures the explosion of pressure-fused anti-tank mines, which would otherwise explode under the track itself.

 History

-At the end of the First World War, the British Army Engineers Major Giffard LeQuesne Martel and Major Charles Inglis experimented with tank bridges and mine rollers based on the Mark V tank.
-Three special tank battalions were mustered for trials at Christchurch in Hampshire, England, in 1918.
-Because of the Armistice, these were never tested in battle, but some development work continued with the Experimental Bridging Company until 1925.
+During the interwar period, the British were the first to work on mine clearing devices.
+After being removed from the Dover Patrol and joining the newly created Tank Board, Admiral Sir Reginald Bacon designed the Invicta Roller, which was a pair of steamrollers rigged in front of a Mark V tank.
+It was a cumbersome design and the rollers had to be re-rigged every time a mine detonated beneath them, making the clearing process slower and more complicated than "crawling along the ground with a bayonet".

+In 1937, the concept was revived with sprung rollers mounted in front of a Covenanter tank.
+When the rollers detonated a mine, the explosion simply pushed the rollers up against the spring and then rebounded back to the ground, allowing the tank to continue mine clearing without interruptions.
+This design would become the AMRA (Anti-Mine Roller Attachment), which would be used in their Matilda II, Valentine, and Crusader tanks in the North African campaign during World War II.
+The rollers only covered the width of each track rather than clearing a tank-width path for subsequent vehicles and troops.
+To these were added a Churchill tank with the evocatively named Canadian Indestructible Roller Device (CIRD).
+The British used mine rollers to detect the presence of minefields and then used mine flails for the clearance.

-After great difficulties caused by minefields in the Winter War against Finland, the Soviet Red Army assigned P.M.
-Mugalev at the Dormashina Factory in Nikolayev to design a mine-clearing vehicle.
+After great difficulties caused by minefields in the Winter War against Finland, the Soviet Red Army assigned P. M. Mugalev at the Dormashina Factory in Nikolayev to design a mine-clearing vehicle.
 Prototypes were tested based on the T-28 medium tank in 1940.
 Development was interrupted by the start of World War II, but resumed in 1942.
 T-60 and KV tank chassis underwent trials, but only the T-34 was deemed to have a sufficiently robust transmission and clutch.